-Some cases of botulism might be confused with disorders such as Guillain-Barré syndrome, myasthenia gravis (MG), Lambert-Eaton syndrome, or tick paralysis [84].
-It has been suggested that the edrophonium (Tensilon) test may be used to differentiate botulism from MG, but because it may be transiently positive in botulism, its actual usefulness is in doubt [89].
+Some cases of botulism might be confused with disorders such as Guillain-Barré syndrome, myasthenia gravis (MG), Lambert-Eaton syndrome, or tick paralysis [101].
+It has been suggested that the edrophonium (Tensilon) test may be used to differentiate botulism from MG, but because it may be transiently positive in botulism, its actual usefulness is in doubt [106].
 The Tensilon test requires that the patient have a sign, such as ptosis, which can be reversed with an intravenous injection of a cholinesterase agent like edrophonium.
 A thorough physical examination can rule out tick paralysis.
 The absence of carcinomas may rule out Lambert-Eaton [11].
 Electromyography (e.g., repetitive nerve stimulation showing facilitation, usually occurring only at 50 Hz) may be used to distinguish botulism from MG or Guillain-Barré but not Lambert-Eaton [11].
-In many cases, the distinctive paralysis associated with botulism is the defining characteristic [87].
+In many cases, the distinctive paralysis associated with botulism is the defining characteristic [104].
+Botulism should be considered when MG or Guillain-Barré are suspected and in a patient with unexplained symmetric cranial nerve palsies, with or without paresis of other muscles [107].

-Laboratory confirmation of botulism requires the demonstration of botulinum toxin in samples of serum, stool, or suspect food source [89].
+Laboratory confirmation of botulism requires the demonstration of botulinum toxin in samples of serum, stool, gastric fluid, or suspect food source [106; 107].
 Positive stool or wound culture for C. botulinum or other subtypes provides strong supportive evidence.
-The preferred test for botulinum toxin in clinical specimens is the mouse neutralization bioassay [84; 86].
+The preferred test for botulinum toxin in clinical specimens is the mouse neutralization bioassay [101; 103; 107].
 This assay can detect as little as 0.03 ng of botulinum toxin within one to four days of exposure.
+This assay is the only FDA-approved method for laboratory confirmation of botulism; however, other methods to detect and identify botulinum neurotoxin and botulinum neurotoxin-producing species of Clostridium can support a clinical diagnosis of botulism [107].

 Survivors usually do not develop an antibody response to the toxin due to the subimmunogenic amount of material required to produce major symptoms.
 In addition, cultures are not helpful in cases of inhalation botulism.
 As opposed to ingested botulinum toxin, inhaled toxin may not be identified in serum or stool.
-However, an ELISA test might possibly detect the toxin on nasal mucous membranes within 24 hours after inhalation [86].
+However, an ELISA test might possibly detect the toxin on nasal mucous membranes within 24 hours after inhalation [103].

-Because the initial diagnosis of botulism is based on clinical symptoms, the CDC stresses that treatment should not be delayed pending laboratory confirmation [89].
+Because the initial diagnosis of botulism is based on clinical symptoms, the CDC stresses that treatment should not be delayed pending laboratory confirmation [106; 107].
 For patients with symptoms of botulism, the prompt administration of botulinum antitoxin and supportive care can markedly reduce the mortality rate.
-Supportive care may include ventilatory assistance for two to eight weeks (or longer) and feeding by enteral tube or parenteral nutrition [84; 86; 87].
+Supportive care may include ventilatory assistance for two to eight weeks (or longer) and feeding by enteral tube or parenteral nutrition [101; 103; 104].

-In 2013, the FDA approved the heptavalent botulinum antitoxin (HBAT), which is now available from the CDC and is the only botulinum antitoxin available in the United States for noninfant cases and for cases of infant botulism caused by nerve toxins other than types A and B [87; 90; 91].
-However, as with previous antitoxins, it only halts the progression of future symptoms and does not reverse the existing clinical presentation.
-HBAT, which is effective against all seven known serotypes, superseded the licensed bivalent preparation for types A and B and the investigational type E antitoxin [90].
+In 2013, the FDA approved the heptavalent botulinum antitoxin (HBAT), which is now available from the CDC and is the only botulinum antitoxin available in the United States for noninfant cases and for cases of infant botulism caused by nerve toxins other than types A and B [104; 107; 108; 109].
+However, as with previous antitoxins, it only halts the progression of future symptoms and does not reverse the existing clinical presentation [107].
+HBAT, which is effective against all seven known serotypes, superseded the licensed bivalent preparation for types A and B and the investigational type E antitoxin [108].
 Botulism cases should be immediately reported to the state health department, which will contact the CDC to arrange antitoxin delivery.
 Additional consultation is available from the CDC botulism duty officer (1-770-488-7100).
-Botulism immune globulin for infants (BabyBIG) is still available through the California Infant Botulism Treatment and Prevention Program for the treatment of infant botulism types A and B [90].
+Botulism immune globulin for infants (BabyBIG) is still available through the California Infant Botulism Treatment and Prevention Program for the treatment of infant botulism types A and B [57; 108].